Q: What is a Cataract?

 A: Monofocal lenses have been the standard of care for decades.
 When your surgeon removes your cataract, he/she implants a powered lens or intraoclular lens (IOL), often a monofocal lens implant.
 Some patients may still require glasses for seeing in the distance, and all will need glasses for reading and intermediate distances.

 A: Laser cataract surgery allows surgeons to make incisions in the cornea with better precision than with a blade.
 It also helps the surgeon with the lens capsulotomy and breaking the cataract into small, precise pieces for easier removal (generally, utilizing significantly less energy within the eye).
 Laser cataract surgery can also treat small amounts of astigmatism.

 Q: How Do You Correct Astigmatism?

 A: For patients that require minor or low levels of astigmatism correction, your surgeon will provide a laser limbal relaxing incision (LRI).
 For patients that require high levels of astigmatism correction, your surgeon will implant a toric intraocular lens (IOL), which has remarkable precision and outcomes.
 Sometimes, your surgeon may use laser vision correction to fine-tune your astigmatism correction.

 Q: What Is a Premium IOL Lens Implant?

 A: For patients that want to reduce their dependency on glasses altogether, especially for near and intermediate distance, a premium intraocular lens (IOL) would be for them.
 There are varying types of premium lenses, including multifocal and accommodative lenses.
 During your evaluation, your surgeon will help you choose a lens that best fits your lifestyle goals and budget.

 Schedule An Appointment Today

-If you are interested in learning more about cataract removal in Alexandria, please contact us today.
+If you are interested in learning more about cataract removal at one of our offices in central Louisiana, please contact us today.